-In the near term, 600 government vehicles will be connected using short-range radio transmitters and are expected to be all up and running by summer 2018.
-Phase II of construction is also expected to be complete next year when an additional 42 miles of fiber along Industrial Parkway from Dublin to East Liberty and throughout the City of Marysville will be laid.
+In the near term, 600 government vehicles will be connected using short-range radio transmitters and are expected to be all up and running by the summer of 2018.
+Phase II of construction is also expected to be complete next year when an additional 42 miles of fiber along the Industrial Parkway from Dublin to East Liberty and throughout the City of Marysville will be laid.
 The two segments will offer a total of 432 strands of redundant fiber.

 Collaboration is key

 One of the key components in Ohio's Smart Mobility Initiative is collaboration.
-The initiative was originally launched by The Ohio State University but is now a joint effort involving Ohio Department of Transportation, the Ohio Department of Public Safety, Wright-Patterson Air Force Base, Case Western Reserve University, University of Cincinnati, University of Dayton, Wright State University, the Transportation Research Center, and the Ohio Turnpike and Infrastructure Commission.
+The initiative was originally launched by The Ohio State University but is now a joint effort involving the Ohio Department of Transportation, the Ohio Department of Public Safety, Wright-Patterson Air Force Base, Case Western Reserve University, the University of Cincinnati, the University of Dayton, Wright State University, the Transportation Research Center, and the Ohio Turnpike and Infrastructure Commission.

 Earlier this year, academic institutions and transportation agencies in nearby Pennsylvania and Michigan joined Ohio and formed the Smart Belt Coalition to expand autonomous and connected car development and testing.

 At HERE, we've long been talking about the need for collaboration to realize the vision of autonomous driving, so we asked Matthew Preyess, our product marketing manager for highly automated driving (HAD), to weigh in on progress and how projects like Ohio's help advance the efforts of all.

 What is HERE's take initiatives like Ohio's Smart Mobility?